0mppula/leaddesk-shopping-list/README.md

 -   **React Hook Form**: A performant, flexible library for handling forms and validation in React.
 -   **Zod**: TypeScript-first schema declaration and validation library used for form validation.
 -   **Vite**: A fast build tool and development server that optimizes performance and DX.
+-   **Vitest**: A fast testing framework designed for Vite, compatible with Jest syntax and easy to set up for unit testing.

 ### UI